AndyDune/StringReplace/README.md

 ## Custom Functions

-Yup can add your own functions with replace rules.
+You can add your own functions with replace rules.
 Markers and functions are not case sensitive.

 ```php